MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Add-PnPContentType.md

 Add-PnPContentType -Name "Project Document" -Description "Use for Contoso projects" -Group "Contoso Content Types" -ParentContentType (Get-PnPContentType -Identity 0x0101) -DocumentTemplate "/_cts/Project Document/template.docx"
 ```

-This will add a new content type based on the standard document content type and assigns the document template template.docx to it
+This will add a new content type based on the standard document content type and assigns the document template template.docx to it.

 ## PARAMETERS